openhackathons-org/AI-Powered-Drug-Discovery-Bootcamp/README.md

 ### Why Participate?

-This hackathon offers a unique opportunity to:
+This bootcamp with challenge offers a unique opportunity to:

 * Gain hands-on experience with state-of-the-art AI models for molecular design.